There are a few members of the vegetable kingdom that are especially stuffy. The artichoke is one of the stuffiest especially after this recipe…

 Cut off the bottoms of artichokes so they sit level.

 Trim off tips of all leaves (this is not necessary, but preferred since the ends are sharp) and rub each with fresh lemon to prevent browning.

 Place artichokes in a pot with about 2 inches of water.
 Heat to medium heat with a lid loosely over the top.
 Bring to a light study boil for about 15 minutes or until middle of artichokes are tender.

 Pour a few tablespoons of olive oil in a saucepan on high heat.
 Add about 1/2 of chopped onion.

-In a medium bowl, sprinkle one tablespoon of flour over two cups of heavy whipping cream.
+In a medium bowl, sprinkle two tablespoons of flour over two cups of milk.